-Clelia Iacomino is a Junior Research Fellow of Knowledge of Business Government Relations at SDA Bocconi School of Management that joined in 2018.
+Clelia Iacomino is a Junior Lecturer of Space Economy at SDA Bocconi School of Management that joined in 2018.
 She is also researcher at SEE Lab (Space Economy Evolution Lab) in policy impact analysis, market analysis and international business strategy.

 At SDA Bocconi she has been interested in organizing workshops, webinars and international conferences.
 She participated in a series of international conferences such as: IAC (International Astronautical Congress), Economics of space debris workshop at CODER and Summit for Space Sustainability.

 She also coordinated numerous research projects for space agencies, space and non-space industries and international organizations.
 She took part and coordinated to several training activities in the field of space economy, space policy and governance, satellite services (focus on: Telecommunication, Earth observation), evolution of technological trends and business strategies of space industries at an international level.
 She teaches in both Italian and in English in master, university courses and MBA.

 Her research activities focus on: the impact of satellites services on demand side ( such as: agriculture, transportations, energy, insurance and telecommunications), technological trends regarding the on-orbit servicing, the impact of policy on corporate and international business strategy, space governance and european market fragmentation,knowledge sharing for innovation in a complex ecosystem, policy and business issues regarding the activities of Moon mining, economic theory applied to space debris scenarios and the role of the industries and public sectors of the sustainalibity of the Low Earth Orbit.